Brisbane Heatwave Warning: High Temps, Alerts, and Advice

 • Work and school routines

-Outdoor workers start before sunrise.
-Many finish by early afternoon.
-Schools reduce outdoor lessons.
-Sports sessions move indoors or stop altogether.
-Parents adjust daily schedules to match new school hours.
+Outdoor workers often start before sunrise and finish by early afternoon.
+Schools reduce outdoor lessons, move sports sessions indoors, or cancel them altogether, while parents adjust daily schedules to match the new school hours.

 • Transport and commuting

-Bus shelters trap warm air.
-Train platforms offer little cooling.
-Some commuters travel earlier in the day.
-Others delay trips until evening.
-Vehicles work harder to manage cabin temperatures.
+Bus shelters trap warm air and train platforms provide little cooling.
+Some commuters travel earlier in the day, while others delay trips until evening, and vehicles work harder to maintain cabin temperatures.

 • Energy use inside homes